sbuerk/api_client_php/README.md

-zanox API client in PHP
+zanox API client in PHP (with composer support and other fixes)
 =======================

 A)  Requirements